HeZhang1994/hypergraph-matching/README.md

 # Hyper-graph Matching
-This is the **MATLAB** implementation of hyper-graph matching of the paper [Game theoretic hypergraph matching for multi-source image correspondences](https://www.sciencedirect.com/science/article/pii/S0167865516301738) pubilised on Pattern Recognition Letters.
+This is the **MATLAB** implementation of hyper-graph matching of the paper [Game theoretic hypergraph matching for multi-source image correspondences](https://www.sciencedirect.com/science/article/pii/S0167865516301738) pubilised on <i>Pattern Recognition Letters</i>.

 # Environment
 The code has been tested on a PC machine with **Windows 7 system (64-bit)**, using **MATLAB2013a**.